 - LANTRA Basic Tree inspection (£180)

-Due to the nature of the course there will be a large amount of offsite training.
-Therefore, you will be expected to use your own vehicle to travel to this external site.
+Due to the nature of the course, there will be a large amount of offsite training.
+Therefore, you will be expected to use your vehicle to travel to this external site.

-After the course you will be able to continue onto other courses or work in the arboriculture industry.
-Many students who enrol on one of these courses go on to set up their own businesses, based on the training that they have received.
+After the course, you will be able to continue on other courses or work in the arboriculture industry.
+Many students who enrol on one of these courses go on to set up their businesses, based on the training that they have received.

 - A self-employed arboricultural contractor